scrim-network/Ruckertetal_SLR2016/RFILES/README.txt

  =============================================================================
 | Short description of the toy scripts:
 |  The toy scripts are meant to show/ teach how to fit a model using MCMC or the bootstrap
+|  method.The program requires the user to designate the length of observations.
+The toy
+|  scripts are meant to be run line by line and not sourced.
-|  method.
+|
 |  Additionally, they were used to test bias in the surprise index.
-The program requires
-|  the user to designate the length of observations and the assumptions, so the scripts
-|  can not be sourced.
 |
 |  1.
-Toy_MCMC_Test1.R: Generates a User defined number of iid observations and fits a
+Toy_MCMC_IID.R: Generates a User defined number of iid observations and fits a
 |     simple model to the observations with MCMC.
 |  2.
-Toy_MCMC_Test2a.R: Generates 200 homoskedastic AR observations and fits a simple
+Toy_MCMC_AR1.R: Generates 200 homoskedastic AR observations and fits a simple
 |     two-parameter linear model to the observations with MCMC.
 |  3.
-Toy_MCMC_Test2b.R: Generates 200 heteroskedastic AR observations and fits a simple
+Toy_MCMC_HETER_AR1.R: Generates a User defined number of heteroskedastic AR observations
-|     two-parameter linear modelmodel to the observations with MCMC.
+|     and fits a simple two-parameter linear modelmodel to the observations with MCMC.
 |  4.
-Toy_TestMCMC_plots.R: Loads in the results from test scripts 1, 2a, and 2b to test
+Toy_TestMCMC_plots.R: Loads in the results from the first 3 scripts and plot S. Fig. 3.
-|     why the surprise index fails in the low probabilities.
-It produces S. Fig. 8.
 |  5.
 Toy_bootstrap.R: This program will run and plot the bootstrap method for a simple
 |     two-parameter linear model with AR1 residuals.
 |  6. testAR1vsIID.R: This program assesses the impact of AR1 representation on model calibration.